new ep: lights

 In 2011, he released his first project, “The Experiment Mixtape,” followed by “The Prequel” (2011), “Tunes (2013), and “It’s All True: The h* Tracks” (2013), released his debut album, “Work in Progress” (2018), and EP “Light” (2019).

 “Work in Progress” is the culmination of five years of effort and the title serves as a reminder to people that you should never stop trying to improve yourself or finding ways to things do better.

 Combined with the multiple singles he’s released — including his 2013 ode to to the Sheldon High School Boys’ State Championship Team, “Orab Anthem,” which got local radio play — Stovetop’s music has collectively accumulated more than 150,000 Soundcloud streams.

 Stylewise, Stovetop has a hard time describing his musical style, but the lyricst is heavily influenced by both secular and Christian artists such as Andy Mineo, Drake, Lecrae, NF and tobyMac, a trait reflected by the extreme versatility on display in his burgeoning catalog.

 While he has difficulty narrowing down a way to describe himself as an artist, he is adamant that spirituality, positivity and encouragement are standard pillars of his music.

 When he’s not making music, you can find Stovetop overseeing marketing for Rise Ministries, a Sheldon, Iowa-based ministry best known for putting on the national recording act drawing annual RiseFest event or djing as one third of Stovetop Productions.

-In addition to that, the Sheldon resident likes to watch movies, play video games, go running, play basketball and spend time with his expectant wife and 2-year-old son.
+In addition to that, the Sheldon resident likes to watch movies, play video games, go running, play basketball and spend time with his wife and kids.